Read an important announcement about Bitcoin from Bitcoin.com

 Bitcoin is revolutionizing the $1.8 trillion global payments industry and people around the world are rethinking the meaning of their money.
 Moreover, the underlying technology and network that process Bitcoin transactions, known as blockchain, is transforming industries as varied as banking, farming, logistics, healthcare, elections and manufacturing, to name a few.

-All this is made possible by Satoshi Nakamoto’s groundbreaking work published in 2008: Bitcoin: A Peer-to-Peer Electronic Cash System which outlines what Bitcoin is and how it works.
+All this is made possible by Satoshi Nakamoto’s groundbreaking work published in 2008 which outlines what Bitcoin is and how it works.
+There are many projects now with the word “bitcoin” in them.
+The real Bitcoin is the one that is most inline with the original vision of Bitcoin, as presented in the whitepaper.

 How To Use This Guide